 Thank you, Googe and Urban Dictionary, I don’t want to look like a wannabe.

-As I write, the so-called “Blog of the Minute” at WordPress is no2google.wordpress.com.
-The blog being honored is “Life at Google—the Microsoftie Perspective,” in which the writer supposedly is revealing the negative side about working at Google.
-At my last viewing, there were 177 comments, and the trend seems to be one of bemusement.
+As I write, the blog being honored at WordPress as the “Blog of the Minute” is “Life at Google—the Microsoftie Perspective,” in which the writer is revealing the negative side about working at Google.

 Weethan, a WordPress blogger, says, “And we say no to google, why?”